Evomail, a $3 Gmail client for the iPad, launched Thursday morning in the App Store.

 Evomail also features one striking visual departure from Gmail: While the latter app lets users see, access, and file emails to a variety of sub-mailboxes created by the user, Evomail color-codes those different directories in its lefthand pane, making it easier for a user to find the right one.

 Evomail also tries to streamline the Gmail experience a bit.
 There is no “mark unread” button in Evomail—you simply tap on the email’s timestamp.
 (You’ll want to read the instructions; many such options aren’t always obvious.)
 Some of those omissions might bother users who depend on them: For example, there is also no clear way to change your email signature in Evomail, nor to mark an inbox item as “spam.”
 Both of those options are available in Gmail.

-The app developers have said that support for other email services will be available soon, as will compatibility with phones “and other devices.”
+have said that support for other email services will be available soon, as will compatibility with phones “and other devices.”
 For now, Evomail is an iPad-only offering.